ketan-sonar/brightme/README.md

 # brightme

-A very simple command line tool to manage the brightness of an Apple Silicon MacBook.
+A very simple command line tool to manage the brightness of an Apple Silicon Macs.
+Not sure whether it works on Intel Macs.

 ## Installation